 Thomas was a finalist in the prestigious Guildhall “Gold Medal” competition in 2015 and has subsequently created a buzz of interest in operatic circles as to the direction his voice will take him.
 Possessing a strong Italianate tenor voice with impeccable musicianship and technique, Thomas doubtless has a bright future ahead of him.
-He is currently in his first year on the prestigious Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden.
+He is currently in his second year on the prestigious Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden.

 Thomas studied on the Opera Course at the Guildhall School of Music & Drama, under the tutelage of Adrian Thompson.
 In 2013 he was awarded the New Zealand Arts Foundation Patronage Award.
 Recent concert performances include Soloist alongside Dame Kiri Te Kanawa at the 2014 Yakushiji Otobutai, Japan and Dritter Lakai in excerpts from Der Rosenkavalier with the London Symphony Orchestra conducted by Sir Mark Elder.